lumeland/lume.land/plugins/jsx.md

 ```

 Note that this page uses the `layouts/main.vto` Vento layout to wrap the
 content.
-Apart from setting the page frontmatter via variables as above, you can
-use the flexible `_data.*` file or directory (see
-[Shared data](../docs/creating-pages/shared-data.md)) to that end.
-Also, you can
-mix different template languages like Nunjucks and JSX.
+Lume allows to mix different template languages like Vento and JSX.

 ## Creating layouts

 To create layouts in JSX, just add `.jsx` or `.tsx` files to the `_includes`
 directory.
-Note that we need to use the variable `children` to render the page
-content instead of `content`.
-The difference is that `content` is a string and
-cannot be easily used in JSX because it's escaped, and `children` is the JSX
-object un-rendered.

 ```tsx
 export default ({ title, children }: Lume.Data, helpers: Lume.Helpers) => (